brigide/missionaries-cannibals-ai-search-algorithms/readme.md

 Examples of states:

-- (0, 0, False) - Initial State
+- (0, 0, False, 6) - Initial State
-- (3, 3, True)  - Goal State
+- (3, 3, True, 0)  - Goal State

 Where:
  - First param shows the quantity of missionaries on the correct side of the river;
  - Second param shows the quantity of cannibals on the correct side of the river;
- - Last param shows if the boat is at the correct side of the river.
+ - Third param shows if the boat is at the correct side of the river;
+ - Last param shows the cost/heuristic value if the algorithm uses it.

 # Implementation